 When doing criminal background checks, it’s important to follow the law.
 There are rules to ensure the checks are fair and respect people’s rights.

-One important law is the Fair Credit Reporting Act (FCRA).
-This law says that if you use a company to do a background check, you must get the person’s permission.
-You also have to tell them if you decide not to hire them or rent to them because of what the check found.
+Fair Credit Reporting Act (FCRA) emphasizes that if you use a company to execute a background check, you must obtain the individual’s consent.
+Additionally, you are obligated to advise them if you decide not to hire or rent to them based on the findings of that check.

 The Equal Employment Opportunity Commission (EEOC) also has guidelines.
 They say you can’t use criminal records to discriminate against people unfairly.
 For example, you can’t decide to hire someone just because they have a criminal record.
 You have to think about how their record relates to the job.